6 Reasons to Consider Designing an Elevator into Your Home Project

 But an elevator takes up much less space than a stair and can be much more easily worked into just the right spot in a house design.
 It can also be “hidden” in the plan – visitors are unaware that there’s an elevator in the house.

 Elevators are operated either by a hydraulic piston or a cable-and-pulley and electric motor.
 Most residential elevators are the cable type and are quiet, safe, easy to operate, and relatively quick.
-There’s no “machine room” as with commercial elevators – all the equipment is contained within the elevator shaft.
+The necessary mechanical equipment takes up very little space.

 A typical residential elevator cab is about 4’ by 5’, large enough for two adults and two children, or an adult in a wheelchair and a caregiver.
 It will also hold boxes of holiday decorations, furniture, groceries…